efonsecab/FairPlayTube/CONTRIBUTING.md

 How To Contribute
 ------------

-* Use the Discussions section to let inform us you'd like to contribute.
+* Use the Discussions section to inform us you'd like to contribute.
 * Check the Issues section and decide in which issues you'd like to contribute
 * Use the Discussions section to post your ideas
 * Share the repo on your social networks (Twitter, Facebook, LinkedIn, etc)